preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 .. image:: workplace-navigation-home-settings-new2.png

-+ **Home title**: If you would like to show a Home title, add it here, in any or all the tenant languages.
-Click the flag to change language.
++ **Home title**: If you would like to show a Home title, add it here, in any tenant language.
 Then select "Show title" below.
 + **Icon type**: To show an icon, select icon type here.
 If you select "Custom" here, you can upload any image, using the media picker, to use as an icon.
 (If an icon type is seleted, but no icon is selected, no icon is shown).
 + **Icon**: To show an icon, select icon in the list.
 Then select "Show icon" below.
-+ **Logo text**: If you would like to show a logo text by the home title, add it here, in any or all the tenant languages.
-Click the flag to change language.
++ **Logo text**: If you would like to show a logo text by the home title, add it here, in any tenant language.
 + **Show logo**: If a logo should be displayed, select this option.
 Note that you use ADD LOGO to upload the logo, see below.
 + **Show icon**: If an icon should be displayed, either an icon selected in the icon list, or one you have uploaded, select this option.
 + **Show title**: If the Home title should be displayed, select this option.